Jackbennett/project-discovery/announce/README.md

 # Methods
 ## up([options])
-function can accept an object to customize the project title and url that is advertised.
+Function can accept an object to customize the project title and url that is advertised.
 If no options are set these will be guessed

-available options are;
+Available options are;

 name | type | default| description
 -----|------|--------| -----------
 title | string | Formatted URL value | What title to display on the page